coderbdsust/pos/README.md

 - Run the SQL from SQL folder
 - Connect to DB
 - Create an admin user
-- Create other user using these role
+- Create other users using defined role

 ```